roubles/casing/README.md

 ### Pascal Case - no digits allowed

-To be proper pascal case a word - digits allowed - Upto 3 upper case letters
+To be proper pascal case with *no* digits allowed, a word:
 * MUST start with an upper case alphabet (A through Z)
 * MUST have no digits (0 - 9)
 * MUST have no spaces, punctuation or special characters